John Lee, Director

 Future telecommunications networks and the Internet of Things

-John has been quoted in the Financial Times, the Wall Street Journal, The Guardian, South China Morning Post, NPR, Politico, Voice of America, ABC, Wired UK, The Wire China, The Week India, Der Spiegel, Süddeutsche Zeitung, Handelsblatt, Cicero and other global media outlets.
+John has been quoted in the Financial Times, the Wall Street Journal, The Economist, The Washington Post, MIT Technology Review, The World, The Guardian, Bloomberg, South China Morning Post, The Australian, The Edge, NPR, Politico, Voice of America, ABC, Wired UK, TechMonitor, The Wire China, t3n, Protocol, The Week India, Deutsche Welle, France24, Le Monde, Der Spiegel, Süddeutsche Zeitung, Handelsblatt, Cicero, Techzine.eu and other global media outlets.

 John holds Masters degrees from the Australian National University and King’s College London.
 He is an admitted Australian legal practitioner.